nuwasdzarrin/vue-element-highlight/README.md

 # Vue Element Highlight

 This pack is a component for highlighting links, text, paragraphs or whatever.
+This package run very well on vue 2 and nuxt 2.
 You can see the usage of this package in the screenshots and the link below for the demo

 ## Screenshots